thilakragav/AI-based-mental-health-chatbot/README.md

-# Python-Mental-Health-Chatbot(Web-based)
+# AI-based-Mental-Health-Chatbot

-This is my final year project at my university
+This is my internship project conducted by flaunch organized by 1M1B association

-AIM: This is built to educate users with the correct knowledge of mental health and also provide some functions to improve mental health ***(NOT DIAGNOSIS)***.
+AIM: This is built to educate users with the correct knowledge of mental health and also provide some functions to improve mental health

 <sub>Duration Taken: Roughly 1 and a half months, Final Result: A+</sub>